tobyX/verySimplePictureDrop/README.md

 There is some sanitation for the given values (name and filename), but the pictures will not be checked for malicious content!

+As this script is for a friend of mine robots are not allowed to index this site. ;)